Skeletonxf/star-ruler-2-mod-ce/README.md

 ### Frostkin
 The frostkin lifestyle denounces starlight based technology and replaces it with life in deep space, destruction of stars, and thermal regulators that buff your entire fleet.
 A number of quality of life changes to planets outside of regions in general have also been made.
 It is now possible to import resources to planets in deep space with an unlockable building, and build orbitals/stations around a planet's orbit even when it is in deep space.
 ### Improved AI
 The AI can build moon bases, and all FTL income/storage buildings.
 The AI can make use of multiple FTL abilities unlocked at once.
 If it wants to travel to an FTL jammed system, it will FTL to just outside the region.
-It will seek to counter carpet bombing if it sees an opponent with them (AIs cannot do carpet bombing raids themselves yet).
 #### Military
 The AI will be much more eager to build military flagships when it has spare money than vanilla, and it will prepare designs in advance.
 It makes use of more subsystems in its designs when it unlocks them such as Fleet Computers and Simulators.
 #### Colonisation and Development